sematext/docs/docs/experience/faq.md

 <a name="stopped-sending-data" href="#stopped-sending-data"><strong>My App has stopped receiving data.
 What should I do?</strong></a>

-Check if you have reached your daily limit in App settings -> Usage screen.
+Check if you have reached your daily limit in the App settings -> Usage screen.
 If you have reached your daily limit, you can increase the daily limit or disable
 <a href="#what-is-staggering">staggering</a> but note that this may cause <a
 href="#what-is-overage">overage</a> and additional costs at the end of the